mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 expenses, nor will his assistant Sisi.

-Sisi furnishes each Traveller with a backstage pass, which can be traded to sweeten any deal in the Traveller’s favour using a Very Difficult (12+) Persuade check.
+Sisi furnishes each Traveller with a backstage pass, which can be traded to sweeten any deal in the Traveller’s favor using a Very Difficult (12+) Persuade check.
 Once this has been done the pass is lost.

 Nefarious Travellers attempting to short-circuit the adventure by